German leader Merkel on her way to G20 after plane problem

-BERLIN (AP) — German Chancellor Angela Merkel is finally on her way to Argentina for the Group of 20 summit after a technical problem with her plane forced her to change plans and stay overnight in Bonn.
+BERLIN (AP) — German Chancellor Angela Merkel was finally on her way to Argentina Friday for the Group of 20 summit after a technical problem with her plane forced her to change plans and stay overnight in Bonn.

-Merkel’s office says she and a small delegation, including the finance minister took a different government plane to Madrid on Friday morning, and then boarded a commercial flight to Buenos Aires.
+Merkel’s office said that she and a small delegation, including the finance minister took a different government plane to Madrid on Friday morning, and then boarded a commercial flight to Buenos Aires.

-Merkel was en route Thursday night on an air force plane, but turned around over the Netherlands after the captain reported a technical problem.
+Merkel was en route Thursday night on an air force Airbus A340, but turned around over the Netherlands after the captain reported a technical problem.

-The plane was diverted to the Cologne/Bonn airport and landed without incident.
+The plane was diverted to the Cologne-Bonn airport and landed without incident.

 Most Read Business Stories